Supreme Court of Judicature Act (Ireland) 1877: Partition and subsequent developments

-The "Supreme Court of Judicature in Ireland" that was created by the 1877 act was abolished by the Government of Ireland Act 1920, s.
-38; in its place were established a separate Supreme Court of Judicature for each of Northern Ireland and Southern Ireland, together with an overarching "High Court of Appeal for Ireland" with appellate jurisdiction for the whole of Ireland.
+The "Supreme Court of Judicature in Ireland" that was created by the 1877 act was abolished by section 38 of the Government of Ireland Act 1920 (10 & 11 Geo.
+5. c.
+67).
+In its place were established a separate Supreme Court of Judicature for each of Northern Ireland and Southern Ireland, together with an overarching "High Court of Appeal for Ireland" with appellate jurisdiction for the whole of Ireland.
 The two new Supreme Courts of Judicature were constituted on a similar basis to the court they replaced, with both being made up of a High Court of Justice and a Court of Appeal (ss.
 39, 40).

 Irish Free State and the Republic of Ireland

 The Irish Free State was established on 6 December 1922, comprising the territory which had been designated as Southern Ireland.
-Article 75 of the Constitution of the Irish Free State carried over the existing court structure for Southern Ireland; this included the courts established under the 1920 act, with the exception of the High Court of Appeal for Ireland, which was abolished by the Irish Free State (Consequential Provisions) Act 1922, an act of the United Kingdom Parliament.
-Subsequently, the Courts of Justice Act 1924 transferred the jurisdiction of the High Court of Justice to the court of the same name created by that Act, and the jurisdiction of the Court of Appeal to the Supreme Court of Justice.
+Article 75 of the Constitution of the Irish Free State carried over the existing court structure for Southern Ireland; this included the courts established under the 1920 act, with the exception of the High Court of Appeal for Ireland, which was abolished by the Irish Free State (Consequential Provisions) Act 1922 (13 Geo.
+5 Sess.
+2. c.
+2), an act of the Parliament of the United Kingdom.
+Subsequently, the Courts of Justice Act 1924 transferred the jurisdiction of the High Court of Justice to the court of the same name created by that act, and the jurisdiction of the Court of Appeal to the Supreme Court of Justice.
 Both these jurisdictions have been continued by subsequent legislation.

-The Supreme Court of Judicature Act (Ireland) 1877 has not been repealed in the Republic of Ireland and thus remains part of its law; the Act was expressly preserved by the Statute Law Revision Act 2007.
+The act has not been repealed in the Republic of Ireland and thus remains part of its law; the act was expressly preserved by the Statute Law Revision Act 2007.

-Northern Ireland
+Subsequent developments

+Section 28(9) of the act was repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.

+The following provisions were repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5), which came into force on 18 December 1953.